-Keep the nap location the same as their bedtime location to provide a sense of normalcy.
+Keep the nap location the same as your kid’s bedtime location to provide a sense of normalcy.
 If you tuck them in with certain stuffed animals, do the same for a nap.
 Reading a story at nap time can help trigger the same sleepy signals that occur when bedtime stories are read.
-If you use audio-stories or soothing sounds to help your little one drift off to dreamland at bedtime, like those available on the Moshi sleep app, be sure to bring those into your nap time routine as well.
+If you use audio-stories or soothing sounds to help your little one drift off to dreamland at bedtime, like those available on Moshi, be sure to bring those into your nap time routine as well.

 Consistency is key and humans, regardless of age, are creatures of habit.
 If we, as parents, provide the same atmosphere and structure for nap time as we do bedtime then our little ones will be daylight snoozing in no time.

-Here are a couple of extra things to keep in mind when it comes to nap time:
+Here are a couple of extra things to keep in mind when it comes to nap time for kids: